uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 <a href="figures/crystallisation-diagram.svg" target="blank">Open the final declaration process diagram in a new tab</a>.

 1. The customer is ready to complete their final declaration.
-2. The software calls the [Trigger a Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint with `finalDeclaration` as true.
+2. The software calls the [Trigger a Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint with the Final Declaration parameter set to 'true'.
 3. HMRC receives the request, starts the tax calculation, and returns a Calculation ID.
-4. The software receives the `calculationId`.
+4. The software receives the Calculation ID.
 5. HMRC generates the final declaration tax calculation - this process will also convert any business validation warnings into errors.
 If there are any errors, the calculation will not run and the customer will not be able to declare the liability.
-6. HMRC Stores the tax calculation with `calculationId`.
+6. HMRC Stores the tax calculation with the Calculation ID.
-7. The software uses the `calculationId` to receive details of the calculation or errors using the [Retrieve A Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint.
+7. The software uses the Calculation ID to receive details about the calculation or errors using the [Retrieve A Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint.
 8. HMRC provides the calculation results in case of a successful call.
 If there are any validation errors, the customer will not be able to view the calculation results.
-9. The software must make the calculation results available to the customer – at this point in the journey, it is mandatory that the customer is shown a copy of the calculation associated with `calculationId`.
+9. The software must make the calculation results available to the customer – at this point in the journey, it is mandatory that the customer is shown a copy of the calculation associated with the Calculation ID.
 As a minimum, a customer must view the equivalent of what is currently in the SA302.
 10. The customer reviews the calculation and the declaration text.
 11. The customer confirms the declaration and the software calls the [Submit a Self Assessment Final Declaration](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Final-Declaration/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D~1final-declaration/post) endpoint using the Calculation ID to confirm the calculation to which the customer is agreeing.
 12. HMRC receives the submission, marks the obligation as fulfilled, and confirms receipt with a success code.